Kremlin Calls Facebook's Removal Of Russian Pages And Ads Censorship

 A better term would be "representatives of big business," Peskov said, according to Tass.

-The Putin spokesman added that he had no knowledge of what wealthy business people might be saying about potential investigations by American law enforcement.
+The Putin spokesman added that he had no knowledge of what wealthy businesspeople might be saying about potential investigations by American law enforcement.